Below are answers to the most frequently asked questions about the Diploma of Equine Podiotherapy.

 How is payment made?

-A deposit of $500 is required with four equal payments of $1400 with each payment due three weeks prior to the commencement of each block.
+Four equal payments are due three weeks prior to the commencement of each block.
 We cannot accept upfront payments.
 Please contact our office for details.

 Who can train as an Equine Podiotherapist?